SpringSaLaDpy/SpringSaLaDpy_package/README.md

 ## Documentation

-Visit the companion demo repository (https://github.com/SpringSaLaDpy/demo) for examples and detailed explanations of every function.
+Visit the companion demonstration repository (https://github.com/SpringSaLaDpy/demo) for examples and detailed explanations of every function.